 Dr. Montessori felt strongly that a radical reform of education was essential if there was to be any hope for peace in our time.

 She intended that children be placed at the centre of society to enable all children to become caring, self motivated and fulfilled individuals, able to create a harmonious and peaceful future for humanity.

 Her Early Life

 Maria Montessori was born in Chiaravalle, Italy on August 31, 1870, the only child of Alessandro and Renilde Montessori.
 She was a curious, strong willed girl and as a young woman she made the decision to enter the study of medicine.
-Maria Montessori was the first female student to graduate from the University of Rome Medical School in 1896 and the first woman to practise medicine in Italy.
+When Maria Montessori graduated from University of Rome Medical School in 1896, she was among Italy’s first female physicians and became the first woman to practice medicine in Italy.